 Ensure that the sealing ring is in its correct place in the lid.
 Close the IP with the lid.
 Turn the valve to SEALING.
 Now switch on the PRESSURE COOK MODE ON HIGH FOR 15 MINS.

 Allow the cooking cycle to complete.
 When the cooking cycle is complete, do a natural pressure release for 15 mins.
 After 15 mins, quick-release pressure by turning the valve to venting.

 When done, strain the cooked pearl barley in a colander and reserve the water that you just drained.
 This is our homemade barley water.
 I will tell you what to do with it in my next post.
 Stay tuned.

 How to cook pearl barley in a stovetop pressure cooker?

 Place ½ c barley in a colander and wash it well.
 Combine the washed barley and 2 cups water.
-Add 1 tsp salt and 1 tsp oil.
+Add 1 teaspoon salt and 1 teaspoon oil.
 Mix well.
 Close the pressure cooker with a lid and put the weight on and cook for 5 whistles.
 Let pressure release naturally.
 Please note that in this method, you will not have any excess water.

 Barley cooks like rice in the stovetop pressure cooker method.